 I thought today write a few lines as I was tasting this stone like brick of Big Green Tree Yiwu 2011 made by Liming state owned factory.
 This brick is made of old tea leaves that were not rolled well or simply were bad looking leaves and people who this tea was made for appreciated this tea leaves material so much so they asked for it and have it made into 500 grams bricks.
 They even mix into these old tea leaves crab’s feet herbs.

-They intended to use it for the cakes but there was not enough of them.
-I think they made a good decision as I start to like more and more cakes that have a small percentage of crab’s feet in them.
-There other cake is the Tong Qing Hao 269.
-This Chinese medicine herb gives tea a special character I feel like thickness and better ageing notes.
+They intended to use them for the cakes but there was not enough of them.
+I think they made a good decision as I started to like them more and more in cakes that have a small percentage of crab’s feet.
+There are other cake like Tong Qing Hao 269 in the offer.
+This Chinese medicine herb gives tea a special character, it feels like tea is thicker and has better ageing progress.

 The other reason for writing about these cakes was that yesterday afternoon, after tasting various teas from various sources for three days I thought I need something genuinely good so I brewed ‘Qiaomu gushu’ 2005 that I had some few grams in a pack nearby.
 It made me again pretty sure that these teas are worth of their price.
 They are what high-end ‘classical’ first class pu-erh is about.
 Even now about 15 hours later I brewed this tea from yesterday afternoon and it still has its character and a ‘good taste’.

 It’s like tasting a carrot grown in your garden compared to a one bought in a supermarket.
 You know the taste, you will remember it and have it for your life.
 This is how a carrot tasted like when I was a kid.
-I did not made any effort to remember its taste simply it stuck in my ‘taste memory’.
+I did not made any effort to remembering its taste it simply stuck in my mind ‘ in memory of flavours’.